In this tutorial, we will describe how to copy a formula in excel.

 Step-3: Copy formula with Relative reference:

-When we copy (Ctrl + C) the formula in the image above from cell B8, and paste (Ctrl + V) it into another cell D8, you’ll notice that changing cell references from the B column to the D column, so the total is different.
+When we copy (Ctrl + C) the formula in the image above from cell B8, and paste (Ctrl + V) it into another cell D8, you’ll notice that the cell references change from the B column to the D column, so the total is different.
 See the Result outlined below:

 Note: you can use plus sign to drag the formula or double-click the plus to move the relative reverence formula to target cell.
 Also, you can use Fill handle to copy formula in targeted cell.